oaimli/PeerSum/README.md

 * content: (rating, confidence, comment)
 * replyto: connect to a review (review_id and replyto are for the conversation structure)
 ```
+If you are interested in summarization (generating the meta-review automatically), we reorganized this dataset and there are three different multi-document summarization datasets (PeerSum-R, PeerSum-RC, and PeerSum-ALL) as introduced in our paper.
+You could also download them via the same link.

 ## What are in this Repository
 ```